SourceForm/Prefixes/README.md

 - Set custom prefixes for players.
 - Prefixes are stored in a configuration file.
 - Prefixes appear in chat, the tab list, and above players' heads.
+- Track and display the number of deaths for each player.

 ## Installation